ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 is the specific heat ratio, $D_{T}$ is the thermal diffusivity,
 $\Gamma$ is the classical attenuation coefficient of sound, and $c_{\mathrm{s}}$ is the adiabatic sound speed.

+**Question 1**: From the equation for the scattering function above can you see what the spectrum should look like for a given non-zero values of `q`?

 ## Scenario of this tutorial
 An approximation for $S(\vec{q}, \omega)$ was derived from the hydrodynamic